Graduate School Application Materials

 Most applications are now online and most programs have an application fee.
 Accuracy, neatness, and thoroughness are important.
 If you are submitting a paper form, make copies of the form to use for your first drafts, and type the final version.
 Proofread your applications carefully and submit them by the deadline (if not earlier).
 If the programs you are applying to have rolling admission where applications are reviewed and decisions are made as they are received, apply as early as possible so long as it does not sacrifice the quality of your application.

 Most graduate and professional degree programs require some form of a standardized test to be completed as part of the application.
 Commonly required tests are the GRE (academic disciplines), LSAT (law), GMAT (business), MAT (sometimes used for education and psychology), and MCAT (medicine).
-Additional information about the MCAT can be found in the Office of Fellowships and Pre-Health Advising (Main North, Office 162).
-Questions about all other standardized tests can be directed to the Center for Career Education.

 The GRE, MCAT, MAT and GMAT are given in a self-scheduled, computer based format at off-campus locations.
 The LSAT and the GRE Subject Tests are paper based, and typically held on-campus.
 Scores are available anytime from immediately to 2 months after you take the test (depending on the specific test).
 Exam scores are usually valid for 3 to 5 years.
 Closely research the graduate schools you intend to apply to as each program may have specific requirements regarding admission.

 The following official websites will provide you with specific information on test content, dates, and locations: